theramiyer/blog/content/post/2020/farmer-protests.md

 - politics
 ---

 I have been following the farmer protest for weeks now, but did not pen down anything because I am not one to form opinions on such complex issues without first understanding the different facets of them---I am not that loudest Bollywood actor after all.
-I have a day job, and my weekends are busy with household chores, virtual socialising (which includes reading WhatsApp messages), hobby coding, and experiments in the kitchen.
+I have a day job, and my weekends are busy with chores, virtual socialising (which includes reading WhatsApp messages), hobby coding, and experiments in the kitchen.
 I take my time to understand issues and form lasting opinions about them.

 If you are impatient or short-sighted, you will find it hard to read this (which is good for some, because they are looking for those like you to support them in masses---drop this right now and go join; Twitter and a career in politics await you).